himanshu31shr/labelMerger/PRD.md

 ---

 ## 1. Overview
-The Label Merger and Analytics Tool is a web-based application designed to process, merge, and analyze order data from two e-commerce platforms: Amazon and Flipkart.
-The application provides functionality to upload CSV files, merge PDF labels, and analyze order data grouped by product categories.
+The Label Merger and Analytics Tool is a web-based application designed to process, merge, and analyze data from two e-commerce platforms: Amazon and Flipkart.
+The application provides functionality to merge PDF labels and analyze transaction data from both platforms.

 ---